Bayesian Dynamic Quantile Model Averaging: Real estate forecasting with time-varying market conditions

-In a second application, we hereafter consider the monthly values of the REIT net-of-S\&P 500 return from January 1982 to March 2013, which is an update version of the dataset used in \cite{LingNaranjoRyngaert2000}.
-The REIT net-of-S\&P500 return is defined as the difference between the monthly NAREIT equity index return less the return to the S\&P500 index in that month.
-We mobilise a quantile--based dynamic regression variant of the methodology employed by \cite{LingNaranjoRyngaert2000}, which instead consists in a static mean-regression analysis with macro fundamental and financial variables.
-To dynamically update the sets of relevant regressors for predicting future REIT levels, \cite{LingNaranjoRyngaert2000} combine a rolling-window approach altogether with a stochastic search variable selection method.
+We now turn to a second application where we seek to explain the monthly values of the REIT net-of-S\&P500 return from January 1991 to September 2023, building upon the dataset utilized in \cite{ling_etal.2000}.
+The REIT net-of-S\&P500 return represents the difference between the monthly NAREIT equity index return and the return to the S\&P500 index for that month.
+A detailed dataset description is provided in Appendix \ref{sec:AppData} of the supplementary materials accompanying the paper.